0xTas/meteor-stashhunting-addon/README.md

 - Q: How do I install this / where is the jar file?
   - A: Download the latest release from the releases tab on the right and put it in your mods folder.
 - Q: Why isn't mod x showing up?
   - A: Make sure you have the required dependencies.
 For all mods to work it is recommended to have [XaeroPlus](https://github.com/rfresh2/XaeroPlus), [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap), [Baritone](https://github.com/cabaletta/baritone), and [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map).
+Sometimes the baritone versions from the official repo do not work, I would recommend downloading the meteor version from the link at the bottom of this page.
 - Q: Why is Search Area going in a straight line?
   - A: Search Area automatically saves your path, and will go back to where you left off if you start it again.
 If you want to make a new path, change the name or click the reset button.
 - Q: Why is my game crashing?
-  - A: There is a known crash when switched the modes on Search Area while using it - don't do that.
+  - A: There is a known crash when switching the modes on Search Area while using it - don't do that.
 Another common crash is due to using PathSeeker with this mod, if you are using that, try removing it and see if it fixes it first.
 Otherwise, please make an issue or DM me the crash report found in .minecraft/crash-reports.

 # [Older Versions of Baritone / Meteor](https://maven.meteordev.org/#/snapshots/meteordevelopment/)